RodriJesus/4bit-RISC-CPU/README.md

 2. **Open in LTSpice:**
 ```
    File → Open → Navigate to schematics/ → Select .asc file
+   Either Ex5_Ex_Multiplier_Working_Simplified.asc for the simplified and more visually understandable design
+   Or Ex5_Ex_Multiplier_Working.asc for the unsimplified/transistor view
 ```

 3. **Run simulation:**